Alabama Hourly Paycheck Calculator

 Which form controls my Alabama state withholding?

-How should I enter overtime, shift differentials, tips, and bonuses?
+How do I enter overtime, shift differentials, tips, and bonuses?

 Why did my Alabama paycheck change this period?

-Can pretax benefits increase my take-home?
+Can pretax benefits increase my take-home pay?

 Yes.
-Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance—reduce taxable wages and may lower income tax and, when eligible, FICA.
+Eligible pretax deductions—401(k), 403(b), 457(b), HSA, FSA, commuter, and qualifying insurance premiums—can reduce taxable income and potentially lower FICA and income taxes.

-How are tips treated in Alabama paycheck calculations?
+How are tips taxed in Alabama?

-How do multiple jobs affect my withholding?
+How do multiple jobs affect my Alabama withholding?

-What is Additional Medicare tax and when does it apply?
+When does Additional Medicare tax apply?

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate?
+Can the calculator project annual take-home pay?

 State List